RavoPL/islamic-quiz/README.md

 1. In your GitHub repository navigate to the *Settings* tab
 2. In the menu on the left hand side select *Pages*
 3. For the source of your repo select *branch: main*
-4. After the webpage refreshes, you will see a ribbon on the top saying: *"Your site is published at https://ravopl.github.io/narrows-portaferry/"*
+4. After the webpage refreshes, you will see a ribbon on the top saying: *"Your site is published at https://ravopl.github.io/islamic-quiz/"*

+You can for fork the repository by following these steps:

+1. Go to the GitHub repository
+2. Click on Fork button in upper right hand corner

+You can clone the repository by following these steps:

+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click on it
+3. Select if you prefer to clone using HTTPS, SSH or GitHub CLI and click the copy button to copy the URL to your clipboard
+4. Open GitBash
+5. Change the current directory to the one you previously cloned
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press 'Enter' to create your local clone

 ## Credits